Map-Only Advocates

 • The advocate still appears on the community map with their pin, photo, and profile details

-• When a prospect visits the advocate’s profile, they see the Contact CTA card instead of the messaging form
+• When a prospect visits the advocate’s profile, they see the alternate contact card instead of the messaging form

 • Prospects cannot send messages to a map-only advocate